FFLBS-A Free fall lifeboat simulator (full mission, on the dynamic platform)

 Additional options

-The simulator can be supplied with e-learning modules for theoretical education, multimedia training software for practice, and Knowledge assessment software for testing.
+The simulator can be supplied with e-learning modules for theoretical education, multimedia training software for practice, and knowledge assessment software for testing, which are combined into training package for seafarers who are designated to take charge of lifeboats.

 Configurations